To monitor the traffic and resources on your Windows Server, you must access the management of your machine by …

-To monitor traffic and resources on your Windows Server, you must access the management of your machine by Terminal Server and with the right mouse click, click Start Task Manager.
+To monitor traffic and resources on your Windows Server, you must access the management of your machine by Terminal Server, and with the right mouse click, click Start Task Manager.

 A couple of days ago we gave you some tips and applications so that you would be able to constantly monitor the performance of your windows computers or dedicated windows servers.
-In this way you would be able to know at any moment what is the process that is causing your computer to suddenly start Go unusually slow or hang suddenly.
+In this way, you would be able to know at any moment what is the process that is causing your computer to suddenly start Go unusually slow or hang suddenly.

 But this is not a problem unique to Mac or Windows much less.
-Windows also crashes, and for that reason we have thought that more than one could be useful a small similar tutorial.
+Windows also crashes, and for that reason, we have thought that more than one could be useful for a small similar tutorial.
 That is precisely what we are going to do today, explain how to monitor the performance of Windows 10 using system tools or other third-party applications.

 With the same system: Task Manager

 Windows has a native task manager that will help us know what applications we have running and how much they consume.
 To access it you only have to write Task Manager in Cortana or choose it in the menu that will appear after using the classic key combination Ctrl + Alt + Delete or simply press Ctrl + Shift + Esc to go there directly.

 As you will see, this administrator will show us information in several tabs.
 The main one is one of the processes in execution, which indicates the percentage of CPU, RAM, hard disk, and network that is using each one of the running applications, being able to order them at all times according to these parameters.